faust6669/esp-amp/README.md

 ### Why not use OpenAMP?

 [OpenAMP](https://github.com/OpenAMP/open-amp) is a popular open source framework for building AMP applications on SoCs with multiple processing cores.
 In fact, ESP-AMP is inspired by OpenAMP.
 The main reason that we create ESP-AMP instead of reusing OpenAMP is the demand of an AMP framework with small footprint.
 Abundant features in OpenAMP not only increase the complexity for use, but also lead to bloating code size.
-This makes OpenAMP difficult to port to systems with limited resources, especially LP core on ESP32-C6 with only 16KB RTC RAM as default internal RAM.
+This makes OpenAMP difficult to port to systems with limited resources, especially LP core on ESP32-C5 and ESP32-C6 with only 16KB RTC RAM as default internal RAM.
 ESP-AMP is designed to be lightweight with enough features to build AMP applications.

 ### Can RTCRAM be used as shared memory?